Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Examples of exotic degeneration

 \end{proof}

-\begin{lemma}\Label{CylinderWithParabolicPuncture} Let $P$ be a pair of pants, and let $\ell$ be a boundary component of $P$.
+\begin{proposition}\Label{CylinderWithParabolicPuncture} Let $P$ be a pair of pants, and pick a boundary component $\ell$ of $P$.
 Let $\ti{\ell}$ be a lift of $\ell$ to the universal cover of $P$.
-Consider a (flat) Euclidean cylinder with geodesic boundary, and let $P_\infty$ be the surface obtained by removing an interior point $p$ of $P_\infi$.
-Then regard $P_\infi$ as a $\CP^1$-structure on $P$, and let $(h, \xi)$ be its developing pair, so that $h$ takes $\ti\ell$ to a single point $v$ on $\CP^1$.
-Let $r$ be a geodesic in $\H^3$ connecting $v$ and the parabolic fixed point of $h$, and let $e_t \in \PSL(2, \C)$ be a path of (non-trivial) elliptic elements given by Lemma \ref{EllipticPath}.
+Consider a (flat) Euclidean cylinder with geodesic boundary, and let $P_\infty$ be the surface obtained by removing an interior point $p$ of $P_\infi$; regard $P_\infi$ as a $\CP^1$-structure on $P$, and let $(h, \xi)$ be its developing pair, so that $h$ takes $\ti\ell$ to a single point $v$ on $\CP^1$.

+Let $r$ be the geodesic in $\H^3$ connecting $v$ and the parabolic fixed point of $h$, and let $e_t \in \PSL_2\C$ be a path of (non-trivial) elliptic elements given by Lemma \ref{EllipticPath} for $r$.